vyos/vyos-documentation/docs/services/dynamic-dns.rst

    Configure `<username>` used when authenticating the update request for DynDNS service identified by `<service>`.
+   For Namecheap, set the <domain> you wish to update.

 .. cfgcmd:: set service dns dynamic interface <interface> service <service> password <password>